Guidance on School Routine and Expectations

 In the interest of safety, parents are not permitted to drive cars onto the school premises and to park considerately around the school.

 MOBILE PHONES (including i-pads and Apple watches)

 We request that children do not bring mobile phones into school.
-However, if there is a valid reason for needing a mobile for the journey to and from school, the phone should be handed into the school office on arrival into school for safe keeping during the school day.
 While in school, if a phone call home is required, the school office will use the school’s landlines to contact parents.
-The school cannot guarantee the safe keeping of phones not handed into the office.

 Apple watches are not only expensive items to bring into school, but also perform the same functions as many phones.
 Due to safeguarding reasons, i.e. photos can be taken, messages and emails can be sent, so we cannot allow these in school.

 COMMUNICATION WITH PARENTS

 We aim to communicate well with parents and have a number of ways of ensuring that parents are kept informed of things happening in school.
 The school sends home the weekly bulletin which lets parents know what is happening the following week.
 There are whole school newsletters and year group newsletters which are sent home on a regular basis.
 We have school Facebook too.
 We use texting and emailing so make sure that the school office has your latest details.
 In addition to this, there will be letters home for specific events or where parental permission is required.
 Our website is a good place to refer to as all communications are added to this regularly too.

 APPOINTMENTS WITH SCHOOL STAFF

 Should you wish to talk to your child’s Class Teacher, contact the school office who can make arrangements or they will ask the teacher to contact you after school.